 Priority is given to those without a school or college place, but many choose to attend after they have started college for the extra support.
 Young asylum seekers in foster care who are awaiting for a school place are also welcome to attend if numbers allow.
 Places are open to young people living within daily travelling distance of Canterbury town centre.

-The Project is located at the Baptist Church in Canterbury and is open Monday to Thursday from 9.30am to 1.30pm.
+The Project is located at the Hub in Wincheap, Canterbury and is open Monday to Thursday from 9.30am to 1.30pm.
 Once enrolled, the young people are expected to attend regularly and for full sessions.
 The project aims to be open for 50 weeks per year and therefore provides activities throughout the school holidays.

 Emphasis is placed on filling in the gaps in a young person’s knowledge, to help them cope with independent living.
 Importance is given to fun activities that improve confidence and help a young person engage with the wider community.
 The young people may also have the opportunity to participate in trips to sites of special interest in the area, such as Canterbury Cathedral and Dover Castle, and in special arts, sports and cultural projects offered to them by outside organisations.